 - A naturally great insulator, a cedar decking remains cooler than other decking material when exposed to hot summer sunlight.

 - Inexpensive treated wood may be full of moisture—thus, it will shrink unevenly and even bend once dried.
 Therefore, cedar looks better longer.

-- Cedar decking ordered from Longhouse Specialty Forest Products is FSC® certified, so it is an eco-friendly choice for modern builds.
+- Cedar decking ordered from Longhouse Specialty Forest Products is FSC (Forest Stewardship Council)® certified, so it is an eco-friendly choice for modern builds.

 - Cedar decking is breathtakingly beautiful, unlike many artificial decking products that attempt to look aesthetically charming but don’t quite hit the mark.

 - Left untreated by toxic chemicals, cedar’s natural beauty still shines through while resisting rot.

 - With proper maintenance, cedar decking lasts longer than other decking.